mrcrowley42/godot-project/docs/sprite_style_guide.md

 ### To ensure consistency between art assets, the following guidelines should be followed when creating sprites.

-- Sprites are drawn using a `2px` wide square brush.
+- Sprites are drawn using a `2px` wide square brush with `100%` spacing.
 - In Godot the texture filter of a `Sprite2D` using a sprite is set to `Nearest` to maintain sharp pixels.
+- Sprites are scaled in game to a factor of `1.8x`.
 - To give otherwise static sprites life, at least `3 frames` of animation (2 additional frames) should be made by tracing over the previous frame.

 <img src="../godot_game/images/creature_sprites/confused-0.png" width=160px/><img src="../godot_game/images/creature_sprites/confused-1.png" width=160px/>